Dkeruan/NLP_Sentiment_Analysis/README.md

 ## Future Work

 - Enhance model performance by addressing class imbalance in the dataset.
-- Explore more sophisticated ensemble models to improve sentiment prediction accuracy.
+- Train the language model on a larger dataset of financial jargon to improve domain knowledge and sentiment prediction accuracy.
 - Implement a user interface for easier interaction and visualization of sentiment trends.

 ## How to Run